bsbretly/remy-robotics-test/README.md

 ## Solution

-A video of my pick and place pipeline can be found [here](https://youtu.be/dgJlA0qIIqM).
+A video of my pick and place pipeline can be found [here](https://youtu.be/dgJlA0qIIqM), developed in Ubuntu 20.04 with ROS1 Noetic.
 I used the [MoveIt!](https://moveit.ros.org/) framework to implement the control and motion planning of the UR5E arm.
 The framework allows for the modular use of a variety of controllers, planners and sensing plugins to suite the needs of a given robot application.
 For the pick and place application highlighted here, I used the joint trajectory controller plugin to control the arm in joint space to a trajectory derived via [OMPL](https://ompl.kavrakilab.org/).
 Kinematic solvers are implemented with the KDL plugin.

 ## Build && Run